Do you have a ‘bucket list’ of places you want to travel to and things you want to see and do in this wide and wonderful world?

 To stop and to stare into the eyes of nature, and to say to yourself….

 I did it.

 I remember the smile on our faces when we finally saw our first giraffe.
 We squealed with delight.
 We were just so pleased.

-And being on our own private safari meant we also had our own driver, and he would stop whenever we asked (as long as it was safe) to enable both my son and I to take photographs, or to stop, look and learn about the animals.
+And being on our own private safari meant we also had our own driver, and he would stop whenever we asked (as long as it was safe) to enable both my son and me to take photographs or to stop, look and learn about the animals.

 Explorason has a passion for birds, so he really wanted time to take his photographs too, like this Crowned Plover below.
 So this is great for birdwatchers.

 No matter how big or small the creature, we enjoyed each new discovery.
 We saw a lot of these Tree Hyrax sitting on socks after the rain.
 They were so cute.
 At night they are so noisy, they can scare quite a few people, which is quite funny when you see the size of them.

 Right near the end of our third game drive, we managed to finally see Rhinoceros.

 The white Rhino is very rare, and we saw both the black and the white rhino.
 One eats grasses, and the other eats leaves from bushes it the main difference.